thisdot/starter.dev/README.md

 - `description` - This field is used as a short description highlighting the technologies of each particular starter kit.
 It is shown as a selection in the starter-dev CLI.
 Example: `NextJS, React Query, and TailwindCSS`
 - `keywords` - This field is an array of strings used to map to the technology list on the starter.dev website.
 This categorizes/tags each starter kit on the website.
 For a reference of the keys that should be used here take a look at the `package/website/src/config.tsx` file.
 If a particular technology you're needing is missing from the `TECHNOLOGIES` list, please open a PR to add it including an icon if possible.
 Example: `["next", "react-query", "tailwind"]`

+### Starter kit README files

+We are still working on defining a general structure and format for starter kit readme files.
+These are particularly important because the starter kit page on the website is based on the readme files.
+See: [next-react-query-tailwind readme content #17](https://github.com/thisdot/starter.dev/pull/17)